nickzafi/Data-Engineer-Task/README.md

 - List the actresses that have appeared in a movie with Woody Harrelson more than once.

+**Step 6** : Combine all the previous steps into a solid Python programme that has unit testing.
+Feel free to create a main file that can be ran via a Python command line.

+Output – Python programme

 ## Data

 | **Column** | **Value** | **Description** |